aviatesk/JET.jl/README.md

 Hooray !
 TypeProfiler.jl tries to find possible error points (e.g. `MethodError: no method matching isless(::String, ::Int64)`) given toplevel call sigutures of generic functions (e.g. `fib("1000")`).

-Note that TypeProfiler.jl can find these errors while demo.jl is so ridiculous (especially the `fib(1000)` part) that it never terminates in actual execution.
+Note that TP can find these errors while demo.jl is so ridiculous (especially the `fib(1000)` part) that it never terminates in actual execution.
-This is because TypeProfiler.jl profiles code only on _type level_.
+This is because TP profiles code only on _type level_.
-This technique is often called "abstract interpretation" and TypeProfiler.jl internally uses Julia's native abstract interpreter implementation (for its JIT compiling), so it can profile code as fast/correctly as our Julia's code generation.
+This technique is often called "abstract interpretation" and TP internally uses Julia's native abstract interpreter implementation (for its JIT compiling), so it can profile code as fast/correctly as our Julia's code generation.

 Lastly let's modify demo.jl so that it works nicely: